c4cs/c4cs.github.io/_commands/os_x/brew.md

 That's right - `brew` uses emojis as part of its standard output 🙌

-Various Linux distributions include package managers for installing software out of the box (e.g. `apt-get` for Ubuntu), and `brew` is a third-party effort to replicate the same for OS X.
+Various Linux distributions include package managers for installing software out of the box (e.g. `apt-get` for Ubuntu), and `brew` is a third-party effort to replicate the same for OS X. As an example of `brew` usage, above is an example of installing [rsync](https://en.wikipedia.org/wiki/Rsync).

 To install `brew`, the [official Homebrew website](http://brew.sh) directs you to run this command, which incidentally explains itself as it runs:

 ~~~
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ~~~

-As an example of `brew` usage, here's installing [Node.js](https://nodejs.org/):

 ### Useful Options / Examples